jSieber7/ai-assistant/docker/README.md

     ```
     Edit these files to set passwords, API keys, and other configurations.

-2.  **Run the Management Script**:
+2.  **Run Management Commands**:
-    Use the provided `run_dockers.py` script to manage the services.
+    Use the provided Makefile to manage services.
 It's a powerful tool that simplifies interactions with Docker Compose.

     To start all services in development mode:
     ```bash
-    uv run docker/run_dockers.py
+    cd docker && make up ENVIRONMENT=dev
     ```

 3.  **Access the Services**: